User Simulation in the Era of Generative AI: User Modeling, Synthetic Data Generation, and System Evaluation: User Simulation

 \subsection{Definition}

 User simulation is the process of modeling a user's behaviour and decision-making patterns within an interactive system, specifically designed to mimic and predict how a user will act in various interaction contexts or scenarios related to completing a task.
-To effectively simulate a user's behaviour within an interactive system, configuration variables that influence this behaviour must be defined: \begin{itemize} \item Task ($T$): A user's behaviour varies according to nature of the user's task.
-Tasks vary in complexity, and different tasks require different types and levels of interaction, decision-making processes, and completion strategies. \item System ($S$): A user's behaviour depends on the system they interact with.
+To effectively simulate a user's behaviour within an interactive system, three core dimensions that influence this behaviour must be defined: \begin{itemize} \item \emph{\textbf{Task context}}: A user's behaviour varies according to nature of the user's task.
+Tasks vary in complexity, and different tasks require different types and levels of interaction, decision-making processes, and completion strategies. \item \emph{\textbf{System environment}}: A user's behaviour depends on the system they interact with.
 This includes the system's functionality, user interface, and overall usability and support for task goals.
-It is the system that dictates the types of possible actions, denoted as $\mathcal{A}$, that a user can perform at any given point during their interactions. \item User information ($U$): Different users may behave differently when completing the same task using the same system.
-Simulations must account for variations in individual user characteristics such as age, technical proficiency, preferences, and cognitive styles. \end{itemize} With these variables defined, the task of user simulation can be stated as the following computational problem: \begin{quote} Given the variables $T$, $S$, and $U$, the goal of user simulation is to create an agent that can simulate every action that user $U$ may take when attempting to complete task $T$ using system $S$. \end{quote} This problem involves developing an intelligent agent (i.e., a user simulation agent) that can dynamically generate user actions, reflecting the behavioural patterns and decision-making processes of a user, based on a specific task context.
-The main technical challenge is to compute a policy function: $\pi: \mathcal{S} \rightarrow A$, where $\mathcal{S}=(T,U,S,H)$ represents the current state, encompassing information about the task $T$, system $S$, user $U$, as well as the history of previous interactions $H$ (including the actions taken by the user, the responses provided by the system, and any other relevant events that have occurred during the interaction), and $A \in \mathcal{A}$ is the action taken by the (simulated) user.
-Once an action is taken, the current state would be ``transitioned'' to a new state, leading to a new decision problem as to which action to be taken based on the new state.
-The choice of computational model for the policy (e.g., rule-based, probabilistic, or machine-learned algorithm) is influenced by the nature of the task, system, and user information, leading to many variations of approaches to user simulation.
-However, in general, such a user simulation agent can be modeled based on the Markov Decison Process (MDP) with actions defined on each potential state (see~\citep{Balog:2024:FnTIR} for more discussion of the framework and how existing approaches can be framed as instations of the MDP framework).
+It is the system that dictates the types of possible actions that a user can perform at any given point during their interactions. \item \emph{\textbf{User characteristics}}: Different users may behave differently when completing the same task using the same system.
+Simulations must account for variations in individual user characteristics such as age, technical proficiency, preferences, and cognitive styles. \end{itemize} With these dimensions defined, the task of user simulation can be stated as the following computational problem: \begin{quote} \emph{The goal of user simulation is to create an agent that can simulate every action a specific user may take when attempting to complete a specific task using a specific system.} \end{quote} This problem involves developing an intelligent agent (i.e., a user simulation agent) that can dynamically generate user actions, reflecting the behavioural patterns and decision-making processes of a user, based on a specific system environment and task context.
+The main technical challenge is to compute a decision-making policy.
+This policy must evaluate the current state---encompassing information about the task, the user's traits, the system environment, and the history of previous interactions---to determine the next most plausible action.
+Once an action is taken, the environment transitions to a new state, leading to a new decision problem.
+While the choice of computational model for the policy (e.g., rule-based, probabilistic, or machine-learned algorithm) varies, such user simulation agents can generally be modeled based on the Markov Decison Process (MDP) framework (see~\citep{Balog:2024:FnTIR} for a deeper discussion on instantiating existing approaches within the MDP framework).